 When discussing the “largest” bear, it’s essential to clarify what is meant by “largest.”
 Is it the heaviest?
 The longest?
 The bear with the highest recorded size?
 Depending on the criteria, the answer may differ, and this has led to some debate among experts.

-To provide a clearer picture, let’s consider the average measurements of the polar and brown bears.
+To provide a clearer picture, let’s consider some differences like the average measurements of the polar and brown bears.

 Conclusion